 Our annual blogger survey shows the power and effectiveness of high frequency blogs.
-Bloggers who publish more often are far more likely to report success.
+The bloggers who publish 2-6 times per week are 50% more likely to report strong results.

 Pro Tip: Uploading a press release does not make you a publication.
 The idea is to BE the press, not to RELEASE information to the press.
 Really, no blog should ever post a press release.
 It’s far better to turn that press release into an article before publishing.